Hyperbaric Therapy for CO Poisoning and Decompression Sickness

 of pure oxygen, and the pressure rises to 2.5 times that of normal air pressure.

-certain infections, burns, radiation injury, and crush injuries.
+to certain infections, burns, radiation injury, and crush injuries.
 Of these conditions,

 the two that perhaps best show the treatment's lifesaving potential are carbon monoxide